Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

     switchControl[3].IsEnabled = false;
     ```

-Following output is generated when the switch is created using the defined style:
+Following output is generated when the Switch is created using the defined style:

 ![SwitchProperty](./media/SwitchProperty.PNG)

 ## Responding to SelectedEvent

-When you click the switch, the popup instance receives a selected event.
+When you click the Switch, the popup instance receives a selected event.
 You can declare the event handler as follows:

 ```cs